-The designer shall use the method given in Table 25.4.10.1 to check the sufficiency of vertical curves and provide any indicated corrective measures.
-When an evaluation is required, it shall consider:
+Use the K Values provided in Table 25.4.10.1 to check the sufficiency of crest vertical curves.
+When crash data indicates that an evaluation is required, consider the following:

 - 1. The nature of potential hazards hidden by a hill crest. - 2.
 The location of the hazard in relation to the portion of the highway where sight distance falls below new construction criteria. - 3.
 Effectiveness of other options such as relocating or correcting the hazard. - 4.
 Providing warning signs.